creationix/howtonode.org/articles/express-mongodb.markdown

 We'll also need a new route to allow the article to be referenced by a URL and we'll need to tweak the rendered list so our titles on the list can now be hyperlinks to the real article's own page.

 > One thing that we should touch on here is [surrogate][] vs [natural][] keys.
 It seems that with [document orientated][] databases it is encouraged where possible to use [natural][] keys however in this case we've not got any sensible one to use (_unless you fancy title to be unique enough_.)
 Normally this wouldn't be that much of an issue as [surrogate][] keys are usually fairly sane things like auto-incremented integers, unfortunately the *default* primary key provider that we're using generates universally unique (and universally opaque) binary objects / large numbers in byte arrays.
-These 'numbers' don't really translate well into html so we need to use some utility methods on the `ObjectId` class to translate to and from a hex-string into the id that can located on the database.
+These 'numbers' don't really translate well into HTML so we need to use some utility methods on the `ObjectId` class to translate to and from a hex-string into the id that can located on the database.

 #### views/blogs_index.haml.html ####